as6485/spring-docker-k8s-helm/README.md

 apiserver: Running
 kubeconfig: Configured
 ```

+Install Helm
+1. Get Helm from https://github.com/helm/helm/releases and keep at local somewhere
+2. Add Enviorment Variable PATH to this location
 ## Stage 1: Spring Boot + Docker
 In this stage we will create a spring boot app and dockerize it.